opentensor/developer-docs/docs/dynamic-tao/sdk-cheat-sheet.md

 title: "Dynamic Tao SDK Cheat Sheet"
 ---

-This page provides a quick reference for the core functionalities for the Bittensor Python SDK that have changed for [Dynamic TAO](./index.md).
+This page provides a quick reference for the core functionalities for the Bittensor Python SDK that have changed for [Dynamic TAO](./index.md), and some example scripts to demonstrate functionality such as [viewing exchange rates](#example-viewing-exchange-rates) and [staking and unstaking](#example-staking-and-unstaking) into subnets.

 Updates to the `subtensor` and `async_subtensor` modules and the `DynamicInfo` class provide new ways to view information related to new Dynamic TAO features, such as alpha token prices and token reserves amounts.